appscode-cloud/docs/docs/platform/guides/license-management/troubleshoots.md

     'https://api.AppsCode.com/api/v1/license/issue' --compressed
 ```
   **Expected curl Response Analysis:**
-  A successful response indicates that your cluster can communicate with the KubeDB Platform backend and that the authentication token is valid.
+  A successful response indicates that your cluster can communicate with the AppsCode backend and that the authentication token is valid.
 The response will contain `contract` and `license` sections:
   ```json
     {
       "contract": {